Today's Flash Patch represents the following as

 TACP teams' that are on

-protected.
+have retired from the Air Force.
 He has a lot of excellent information on today's ROMAD's

 including the schools and training that are required to become a ROMAD.